Before we get into any comparisons and contrasts between CBD vs CBG, here’s a quick overview of what these two cannabinoids are exactly:

 Scientists have observed CBG working to lower the psychoactive effects produced by THC.
 And in some cases, it’s shown to be useful in alleviating the adverse feelings associated with consuming high amounts of THC.

 CBD and CBG both offer beneficial attributes individually.
 They also work together synergistically to enhance each other’s benefits, which is why most CBD oils labeled broad-spectrum or full-spectrum contain both cannabinoids – allowing for the entourage effect.

 Keep in mind that isolating CBD from hemp is much more common than isolating CBG – meaning that it’s easier to research CBD because of its availability than CBG.
 That doesn’t mean that CBG is less useful but that studies confirming its benefits are sparse.

-CBG vs CBD For Sleep: Which Is Better?
+CBG vs CBD For Sleep?